 - An original poem performed with a stylized music box and set to a music box version of “Entry of the Gladiators (Thunder and Blazes),” by Julius Fučík.

-- These are the Rooms to my Mother’s House
+- These are the Rooms To my Mother’s House

-- These are the Rooms to my Mother’s House
+- These are the Rooms To my Mother’s House